-Returns an SQL expression constructed from the supplied SQL operator or function OPERATION and its arguments REST.
-If OPERATION is passed the symbol FUNCTION then the first value in REST is taken to be a valid SQL function and the remaining values in REST its arguments.
+Returns an SQL expression constructed from the supplied SQL operator or function operation and its arguments args.
+If operation is passed the symbol 'function then the first value in args is taken to be a valid SQL function and the remaining values in args its arguments.